 “I think Elephant Learning has really helped cement her multiplication facts without the focus on memorizing it.

 “Another area I really noticed an improvement is with fractions.
 They introduced it at the end of last year but she didn't really didn't get it.
 She gets it now.
 The slow introduction to the concept has been awesome.”

 “We just started school and they will be doing assessment tests so I am excited to see the improvement.”

 If you’re not sure where exactly your child is struggling in their math learning, Elephant Learning can help you discover — and address — those problem areas quickly.

 Your child’s struggles with math aren’t uncommon, and Elephant Learning might be the game-changing tool you’ve been missing.

-Register up to seven kids on one account for only $35/month.
+Register up to seven kids on one account.
 Click here to get started!